Operations Research (OR)

 Typically offered in Spring only

 Introduction to basic concepts of reliability engineering.
-Application of probability and statistics to estimate reliability of industrial systems; development of reliability measures; analysis of static and dynamic reliability models; development and a
+Application of probability and statistics to estimate reliability of industrial systems; development of reliability measures; analysis of static and dynamic reliability models; development and analysis of fault trees; analysis of Markovian and non-Markovian models; and optimization of reliability models.

 Prerequisite: ST 511